Who is eligble for the COVID-19 vaccine?

-- Those with profound and multiple learning disabilities, severe learning disabilities or who are on the learning disability register.
+- those with profound and multiple learning disabilities, severe learning disabilities, or on GP the learning disability register

 If your child is aged 12 to 15 and is in one of the eligible ‘at risk’ groups, you be will contacted to invite you to book appointments for them for the vaccination.

 The first dose for those aged 12 to 15 in one of the eligible ‘at risk’ groups can be administered in schools but subsequent doses need to be administered through a GP.